 We've done some of the legwork for you to get you started in your search, and selected a number of speakers based on specs, reviews, and features they offer.

-From cracking mid-rangers like the PreSonus Eris to some top gaming picks like the Razer Nommo Pro , we've got you covered right here with some of our top picks, plus our guide to finding the best desktop speakers for you.
+From a cracking budget set in the Creative Pebble 2.0 to a brilliant premium pair like the Audioengine A2+s, we've got you covered right here with some of our top picks, plus our guide to finding the best desktop speakers for you.

 Let's get to it!